Infinity1105/DeepLearningNLP/README.md

 Contributing
 License
 Introduction
-In this repository, you will find Python code examples that demonstrate the application of deep learning techniques for NLP tasks.
+In this repository, you will find Python code examples to solve various real-world problems using deep learning techniques for NLP tasks.
 TensorFlow and Trax are two popular frameworks used for building deep learning models.
 The codes cover a wide range of NLP tasks, including:

-Text classification
 Sentiment analysis
 Named Entity Recognition (NER)
-Machine translation
-Text generation
-Question answering
-Language modelling

 Each code example is well-documented and includes instructions on how to use it effectively.

 Installation